 Green infrastructure is at the heart of the Chester House redevelopment.
 With public spaces, private gardens and green corridors that enhance biodiversity and promote well-being, our aim is to create a vibrant neighbourhood for everyone to enjoy.

 Key to this development will be the Civic Quarter Heat Network (CQHN), which will be housed on the site.
-The CQHN is a pioneering low carbon energy system that supplies heat and power through insulated pipes, which will create cleaner, greener energy for the development’s residents.
+The CQHN is a pioneering low-carbon energy system that supplies heat and power through insulated pipes, which will create cleaner, greener energy for the development’s residents.

 What happens next?